Listing your core values helps to deepen your relationship

-As we “get to know someone” we form decisions about them, us, and a relationship.
+We are sometimes unaware of our relationship core values and our relationship values list when we “get to know someone”.
+In doing so, we form decisions about them, us, and a relationship.
 What are the things that you look for?
 As our relationships develop and mature, how have those things changed?
+What are the specific values in relationships, the relationship core values?
 I often hear “he/she isn’t the person I married”.

 Something that is critical in understanding the lifecycle of our relationships is to understand what it is that pulls us and holds us together.
 Is it a feeling, sexual chemistry, a sense of safety, that they complete us, a feeling of trust, similar thinking or mindset?
 Those are just some examples and there are, of course, multiple reasons.

 Many times we are carried along by the energy of being in a relationship, the “honeymoon stage” where all things seem to align.
 We speak the same sort of language and behave in ways that feel as if we are in harmony and our communication is aligned.
 Planning a future becomes about moving in together, getting married/committed, where to live, children.
 All of these are really valid conversations!

 Relationship core values

 Underpinning these practical considerations are the drivers that we live by – let’s call these our core values.
 These relationship values are the underlying themes that fuel all of our actions either consciously or unconsciously.
 When we look at our relationship values list, it is important to note that if our actions are not aligned these values then they will not be sustainable in our lives.
 Knowing and understanding our relationship core values and our overall relationship values list is critical to create the relationships we truly want.

 Let’s talk about an example of a client I coached, let’s call him J. J is very career focused, likes to think about a lot of things, is logical, intelligent, physically active and independent.
 J’s partner of 5 years, let’s call her B, is emotional, dependent, laid back, not overly physical.